• Thu. Mar 6th, 2025

 PINK IN COLOUR

 Most of the plumage of an adult Greater Flamingo is pink and white, but the wing coverts are red.
 The primary and secondary flight feathers are usually black and the bill is pink with a restricted black tip.
 Their legs are usually entirely pink.
-The Greater Flamingo’s off-spring are born grey and white and they usually retain these colours for up two years.
-The excessive amount of pink shrimp like crustaceans are responsible for the flamingo’s pink color in adult life.
+The Greater Flamingo’s offspring are born grey and white and they usually retain these colours for up to two years.
+The excessive amount of pink shrimp like crustaceans is responsible for the flamingo’s flamboyant pink color in adult life.

 Cyprus Flamingo With Chick